 Which Non-Toxic Deodorants Actually Work?

 How many times a day do you apply deodorant?
 Did you know every time you apply deodorant you could be exposing yourself to toxic ingredients and endocrine disrupting chemicals (EDCs)?
-The buildup of EDCs found in nearly all of our traditional beauty and personal care products can eventually lead to health issues for you, and if you’re pregnant, they can lead to a range of health issues for your unborn child as well.
+The buildup of EDCs, which are found in nearly all traditional beauty and personal care products, can eventually lead to health issues for you, and if you’re pregnant, they can lead to a range of health issues for your unborn child as well.

-Endocrine disruptors interfere with hormones, preventing the hormone systems from working correctly.
+Endocrine disruptors interfere with hormones, preventing the endocrine system from working correctly.
 They can cause the body to overproduce estrogen (the female sex hormone), androgen (the male sex hormone), and thyroid hormones.
 They can also affect fertility, nervous system functions, and immune functions.
-Some researchers even believe the risk of breast cancer is significantly affected by one’s exposure to endocrine disruptors.
+Some researchers even believe the risk of breast cancer may be increased by one’s exposure to endocrine disruptors.

 What’s In Conventional Deodorant?

-Antiperspirant deodorants block your underarm sweat glands preventing you from sweating, which is how the body is actually meant to remove toxins efficiently.
+Antiperspirant deodorants block your underarm sweat glands to prevent you from sweating, which is how the body remove toxins.
 The biggest concern regarding antiperspirant deodorants is that aluminum is the most widely used active ingredient.
 There is research that suggests that daily exposure to aluminum can eventually lead to an increased risk of Alzheimer’s disease and breast cancer.
 According to researchers, a majority of breast cancers develop in the upper outer part of the breast, closest to where we apply antiperspirant deodorants.
-Aluminum can easily be absorbed by the skin, especially when the skin’s surface is exposed due to shaving — making women more susceptible than men.
+Aluminum can easily be absorbed by the skin, especially when the skin’s surface is exposed due to shaving, making women more susceptible than men.

 Triclosan was introduced in the ’70s as a surgical scrub in hospitals.
-While Triclosan has since been banned from use in antibacterial liquid soaps (2016) by the FDA, it’s still a present ingredient in deodorants and toothpaste.
-Used for and EPA classified as a pesticide, Triclosan is an antibacterial and antifungal agent used to destroy or inhibit bacterial and fungal growth.
+While Triclosan has since been banned from use in antibacterial liquid soaps by the FDA since 2016, it’s still an ingredient found in deodorants and toothpaste.
+Classified by the EPA as a pesticide, Triclosan is an antibacterial and antifungal agent used to destroy or inhibit bacterial and fungal growth.
 The main concern regarding this chemical is that it can also impact estrogen, androgen, and thyroid function.
-Scientific American reported back in 2009 that Triclosan is detectable in human blood, urine, and mother’s breast milk.
+Scientific American reported back in 2007 that Triclosan is detectable in human blood, urine, and mother’s breast milk.

-It’s unimaginable that something you put on your body every day, maybe several times a day, could actually be causing you harm but sadly it’s true.
 One of the best and relatively simple ways for you to reduce the exposure to endocrine disruptors and toxins in your life is to start with your personal care items.
-While these deodorants are pricier than your typical drugstore brands think about the long-term health investment you’re making.
+While these deodorants are pricier than your typical drugstore brands, they’re an investment in your long-term health.

-Below are three non-toxic deodorants we are currently obsessing over.
-Not only are they elegantly packaged, they also smell great, they apply beautifully (no white streaks, no clumps, and no flaking), they are free of harmful ingredients and most importantly they work!
+Below are five non-toxic deodorants we are currently obsessing over.
+Not only are they elegantly packaged, they also smell great, they apply beautifully (no white streaks, no clumps, and no flaking), they are free of harmful ingredients and most importantly, they work!